1. Go to Setup, then type in Named Credentials to the Quick Find box and select it.

 Identity Type Choose either Named Principal or Per-User Principal.
 You can set up each external credential to use an org-wide named principal or per-user authentication.
 A named principal applies the same credential or authentication configuration for the entire org, while per-user authentication provides access control at the individual user level.
 We recommend Named Principal.

-6. Click Save to save the permission set.
+6. Click Save to save the principal.

 New Named Credentials

-12. Fill in the following Named Credential fields in the modal with these specifications:
+3. Fill in the following Named Credential fields in the modal with these specifications:

 Field Specification